Ready to learn about Agile velocity charts and understand how to use them?

-- How do you measure velocity?
+- How do you perform velocity calculation?

-- The limitations of velocity charts
+- The 2 key limitations of velocity charts

-- The best velocity chart tool
+- The best way to manage Agile velocity in 2020

 Let’s get started.

-In Agile Software Development, velocity is the amount of work a team can handle in a set period of time (sprint).
+In Agile software development, velocity is the amount of work a team can handle in a set period of time (sprint).